Quickstart

 MCSParameters=ondemand,ondemandselect

-Install the pre-requisite helm charts.
+1. Install the required helm charts:

 helm repo update